 There are two types of splines — internal and external.
 External splines may be broached, shaped, milled, hobbed, rolled, ground or extruded.
 Due to accessibility restrictions, there are fewer methods available for manufacturing internal splines; for instance, internal hobs cannot be hobbed.
 In addition, external splines can often be cut using a milling machine, but internal splines usually need some sort of slotting mechanism.

-AmTech International’s manufacturing capabilities include the production of splined shafts for axles, power transmission, gearboxes and other motion control applications.
+AmTech OEM’s manufacturing capabilities include the production of splined shafts for axles, power transmission, gearboxes and other motion control applications.
 Automated machines give our manufacturing team the versatility to machine or cold form spline shafts, and we can produce spline shafts with diameters between 12mm to 105mm, lengths between 25mm to 1525mm, and module measurements between 0.5 to 12 modules.
 AmTech has extensive experience meeting the most challenging shape dimensions and tight tolerances, and our quality raw materials such as carbon steel, alloy steel, stainless, bronze, aluminum and competitive pricing provide the best value in today’s market.